 Fatigue management, Pain management, Motivational issues, Routine planning, Daily living skills, Community access, Planning & execution, Self care, Anxiety management & relaxation

-Based in London, Annmarie is part of our paediatric occupational therapy team.
-She works with children of all ages and with various clinical needs, including physical and neurological conditions.
+Based in London, Annmarie is an experienced OT and part of our specialist Paediatric team.
+She works with children of all ages with various clinical needs, including physical and neurological conditions.
 Annmarie visits children and their families in their home or school environment, working together to help them reach their maximum potential.

 Since qualifying, Annmarie has worked in both the private and public sector, across inpatient and community services.
 In addition to working with children with learning and health needs, Annmarie has also worked with families and young people experiencing mental health challenges.
 She is skilled in using a number of therapeutic approaches, including mindfulness and sensory integration.
 Her comprehensive skill set facilitates her to provide a holistic approach to therapy to achieve change and improve their quality of life.